Skip to main content Skip to footer

 Non-compliance with the accessibility regulations

-On some pages, when clicking on the 'Change' link, the focus does not move to the corresponding input field.
-This fails WCAG success criterion 2.4.7 (Tab Indexes).
+On some pages, the change link will not take the user to the intended input fields.
+This fails WCAG 2.2 success criterion 2.4.7 (Focus Visible).

-Lists are not structured properly on the ‘frequently asked question’ screen.
-This fails WCAG success criterion 1.3.1 (Info and Relationships).
+Lists are not structured properly on the ‘frequently asked questions’ screen.
+This fails WCAG 2.2 success criterion 1.3.1 (Info and Relationships).

 Screen reader users may experience difficulties with identifying heading, list, tables and reading order as it is not tagged properly in the PDF documents downloaded from the NHS Jobs website.
-This fails WCAG 2.1 criteria 1.1.1 (Non-text content), 1.3.1 (Info and Relationships) and 1.3.2 (Meaningful Sequence).
+This fails WCAG 2.2 success criteria 1.1.1 (Non-text Content), 1.3.1 (Info and Relationships) and 1.3.2 (Meaningful Sequence).

 Screen reader users will have difficulties to switch to appropriate language as the primary text language of the document is not specified.
-This fails WCAG 2.1 criterion 3.1.1 (Language of Page).
+This fails WCAG 2.2 success criterion 3.1.1 (Language of Page).

 Users will have difficulties identifying titles in the downloadable PDF documents.
-This fails WCAG 2.1 criterion 2.4 (Page Titled).
+This fails WCAG 2.2 success criterion 2.4.2 (Page Titled).

-PDF documents that are downloaded do not follow a logical order when using the Tab or Shift-Tab keys to navigate, which will cause difficulties for users navigating with a keyboard.
-This fails WCAG 2.1 success criterion 2.4.3 (Focus Order).
+The PDF documents that are downloaded do not follow a logical order when using the Tab or Shift-Tab keys to navigate, which will cause difficulties for users navigating with a keyboard.
+This fails WCAG 2.2 success criterion 2.4.3 (Focus Order).

-PDF documents that are downloaded contains images with no alternate text which will cause difficulties for screen reader users.
-This fails WCAG 2.1 success criteria 1.1.1 (Non-text Content), 1.3.1 (Info and Relationships) and 4.1.2 (Name, role, value).
+The PDF documents that are downloaded contain images with no alternate text which will cause difficulties for screen reader users.
+This fails WCAG 2.2 success criteria 1.1.1 (Non-text Content), 1.3.1 (Info and Relationships) and 4.1.2 (Name, Role, Value).

 Content that’s not within the scope of the accessibility regulations